1973 AMPEG SVT

 The 8x10 inch speaker cabinet added a slant to the the top back, now including two recessed metal handles and caster wheels for "tilt back" transport.
 However some 1973 cabinets still used the "flatback" design, including three vinyl handles and matching dolly.
 The bullseye logo transitioned from metal to plastic.
 The "Blueline" silkscreened graphics transitioned to "Blackline" and were no longer etched into the metal.

-Other 1973 SVT characteristics: Two channels, small black D shaft knobs with silver tops, black plastic tone adjustment rocker switches, two metal power switches, small round red power light, silver grille cloth, preamp mounted underneath box top, exposed plastic fan, two prong power cord and outlet, fuse, Magnavox manufacturing, serial number stickers on the back panel right side and inside the box, four metal cord wraps, black painted chassis, (3) black transformers: power, filament and output, 6550 power tubes, circuit boards, capacitors, CTS potentiometers with metal "D shafts", vinyl handles, vinyl covering over black painted wooden box, tube chart sticker, manila envelope containing schematic, chrome sheet metal plate mounted to inside bottom of box, six rubber feet, eight chassis connector bolts, CTS speakers, literature.
+Other 1973 SVT characteristics: Two channels, small black D shaft knobs with silver tops, black plastic tone adjustment rocker switches, two metal power switches, small round red power light, silver grille cloth, preamp mounted underneath box top, exposed plastic fan, two prong power cord and outlet, fuse, Magnavox manufacturing, serial number stickers on the back panel right side and inside the box, four metal cord wraps, black painted chassis, (3) black transformers: power, filament and output, 6550 power tubes, circuit boards, capacitors, CTS potentiometers with metal "D shafts", vinyl handles, vinyl covering over black painted wooden box, tube chart sticker, manila envelope containing schematic, chrome sheet metal plate mounted to inside bottom of box, six rubber feet, eight chassis connector bolts, 8x10 inch speaker cabinet with CTS speakers, literature.

 Ampeg serial number dating is undocumented and very difficult.
 Some examples of 1973 serial numbers are 2501x and 2914x.
 For more precise dating cross reference the serial number with the amplifier's transformer, potentiometer, capacitor and speaker codes.